 siRNAs are composed of two 21-base oligonucleotide strands with 19 complementary bases and an overhang of 2 nucleotides at each 3ʹ end.
 Transfecting siRNAs results in their accumulation in the cytoplasm, where the endoribonuclease Dicer separates the double-stranded RNA, with whichever strand has the more stable 5ʹ end integrating into an active RNA-inducing silencing complex (RISC).
 The single-stranded RNA then guides the RISC to find the correct mRNA and cut it up using the catalytic subunit of the RISC, Ago2.1,2

 Since its initial discovery, around 100,000 articles have been published on PubMed.1 Many of these have used siRNA more as a biological tool for investigative research rather than as a potential therapeutic.
-It can be used in many cell culture-based assays to transiently knockdown gene expression, allowing scientists to assess the involvement of specific mRNAs and proteins in their system of choice.
-In vitro, small hairpin RNA (shRNA) technology evolved from this concept, which consist of 80 base pairs and a region that folds into a hairpin.
+It can be used in many cell culture-based assays to transiently knock down gene expression, allowing scientists to assess the involvement of specific mRNAs and proteins in their system of choice.
+In vitro, small hairpin RNA (shRNA) technology evolved from this concept, which consists of 80 base pairs and a region that folds into a hairpin.
 These can be integrated into plasmid vectors to generate siRNAs inside cells, allowing researchers to develop models that stably knock down gene expression long-term.

 First foray into the clinic

-The first ever human clinical trial with siRNA wasn’t Alnylam’s groundbreaking ONPATTRO (patisiran); it was an siRNA against ribonucleotide reductase (RRM2), an enzyme used in nucleic acid metabolism, delivered using polymer nanoparticles to treat solid tumors.1 In the phase I trial, titled CALAA-1 (NCT00689065), cancer patients were injected with the siRNA, with tumors biopsied and measured for absorption of the drug.
+The first ever human clinical trial with siRNA wasn’t Alnylam’s groundbreaking ONPATTRO (patisiran); it was an siRNA against ribonucleotide reductase (RRM2), an enzyme used in nucleic acid metabolism, delivered using polymer nanoparticles to treat solid tumors.1 In the phase I trial, titled CALAA-1 (NCT00689065), cancer patients were injected with the siRNA, with tumors biopsied and measured for the absorption of the drug.
 Though the drug effectively accumulated inside tumor cells and reduced the levels of RRM2 mRNA, the trial was discontinued due to a high incidence of adverse events.3

 Several years later, in 2018, ONPATTRO officially became the first FDA-approved siRNA-based therapeutic to hit the market.
-Alnylam put in 16 years’ worth of research and $2.5 billion to finally get their drug approved for patients with hereditary transthyretin (hATTR) amyloidosis. hATTR amyloidosis is a genetic disease that manifests as symptoms affecting both the heart and the nervous system and is caused by deposition of misfolded transthyretin proteins.
+Alnylam put in 16 years’ worth of research and $2.5 billion to finally get their drug approved for patients with hereditary transthyretin (hATTR) amyloidosis. hATTR amyloidosis is a genetic disease that manifests as symptoms affecting both the heart and the nervous system and is caused by the deposition of misfolded transthyretin proteins.
 Mutations in the TTR gene result in a misfolded TTR tetramer, which aggregates into fibrils that stick to nerves and other cells, and ultimately results in the death of the patient.1 ONPATTRO, a slightly modified TTR siRNA delivered via lipid nanoparticles composed of DLin-MC3-DMA, passed all its tests in the APOLLO phase III trial (NCT01960348), reducing the levels of TTR protein by 80% and significantly improving the reflexes, strength, sensation, nerve conduction, postural blood pressure, and overall quality of life of patients with hATTR amyloidosis.2

 Upcoming RNAi-based therapies